redsanket/spark/external/spark/guide/debugging.rst

 Getting heap dump
 -----------------

-You can follow instructions very like mapreduce/tez to get a spark heap dump: https://twiki.corp.yahoo.com/view/Grid/PigTroubleshooting#Getting_Heapdump

-The only difference is you specify the -XX options using configs ``spark.executor.extraJavaOptions`` and ``spark.driver.extraJavaOptions``

 Here is an example:
 - create a dump.sh script with contents, replacing youruser with your actual userid: